jxjo/Xoptfoil2/docs/airfoil_optimization/airfoil_geometry.md

 This chapter covers the basic geometric properties of an airfoil.
 Although some aspects may seem familiar, it is essential to carefully read the explanation of concepts such as 'panelling' or 'curvature' for successful airfoil optimization.
 {: .fs-5 .fw-300 }

-Depending on the perspective, the coordinate points of a profile file can be interpreted differently:
+Depending on the perspective, the coordinate points of an airfoil can be interpreted differently:
 -	as a set of coordinate points
 -	as a definition of 'panels'
--	or as data points of a spline that describes the contour
+-	or as data points of a spline describing the contour

-We’ll take a closer on these perspectives.

 ![Panels and shape](../images/geometry_panels_shape.png)

+These 3 perspectives give us a good structure to illuminate the different aspects of airfoil geometry:

 ## Coordinate Points